Lower East Side: Immigrant neighborhood

 Since the mid-20th century, the area has been settled primarily by immigrants, primarily from Latin America, especially Central America and Puerto Rico.
 They have established their own groceries and shops, marketing goods from their culture and cuisine.
-Bodegas have replaced Jewish shops.
-They are mostly Roman Catholic.
+Bodegas have replaced Jewish shops, and there are mostly Roman Catholics.

-In what is now the East Village, the earlier populations of Poles and Ukrainians have moved on and been largely supplanted by newer immigrants.
+In what is now the East Village, earlier populations of Poles and Ukrainians have moved on and been largely supplanted by newer immigrants.
 The immigration of numerous Japanese people over the last fifteen years or so has led to the proliferation of Japanese restaurants and specialty food markets.
-There is also a notable population of Bangladeshis and other immigrants from Muslim countries, many of whom are congregants of the small Madina Masjid (Mosque), located on First Avenue and 11th Street.
+There is also a notable population of Bangladeshis and other immigrants from Muslim countries, many of whom are congregants of the small Madina Masjid, a mosque on First Avenue and 11th Street.

 The neighborhood still has many historic synagogues, such as the Bialystoker Synagogue, Beth Hamedrash Hagadol, the Eldridge Street Synagogue, Kehila Kedosha Janina (the only Greek synagogue in the Western Hemisphere), the Angel Orensanz Center (the fourth oldest synagogue building in the United States), and various smaller synagogues along East Broadway.
-Another landmark, the First Roumanian-American congregation (the Rivington Street synagogue) partially collapsed in 2006, and was subsequently demolished.
+Another landmark, the First Roumanian-American congregation (the Rivington Street Synagogue), partially collapsed in 2006 and was subsequently demolished.
 In addition, there is a major Hare Krishna temple and several Buddhist houses of worship.

 Chinese residents have also been moving into Lower East Side, and since the late 20th century, they have comprised a large immigrant group in the area.
 The part of the neighborhood south of Delancey Street and west of Allen Street has, in large measure, become part of Chinatown.
 Grand Street is one of the major business and shopping streets of Chinatown.
 Also contained within the neighborhood are strips of lighting and restaurant supply shops on the Bowery.

 Jewish neighborhood

 While the Lower East Side has been a place of successive immigrant populations, many American Jews relate to the neighborhood in a strong manner, and Chinatown holds a special place in the imagination of Chinese Americans, just as Astoria in Queens holds a place in the hearts of Greek Americans.
-It was a center for the ancestors of many people in the metropolitan area, and it was written about and portrayed in fiction and films.
+It was a hub for ancestors of many people in the metropolitan area, and much depicted in fiction and films.

+Mesivtha Tifereth Jerusalem, established in 1907, was long led by Moshe Feinstein.